-We recommend lengthening the typical master cylinder reservoir hose up to 36" before install.
+We recommend lengthening the typical master cylinder reservoir hoses up to 36" before install.
+The hoses can be shortened later but this will let you install and have plenty of length to work with.

 Now attach the calipers, lines masters and reservoirs to each other.
 Snug the lines to prevent leaks.
 You will need to re-clock the lines as necessary according to your cart.